History of Pomona College in Timeline

 In 1952, Pomona College established an exchange program with Fisk University, a historically black university in Tennessee.

-In 1956, the sports teams of Pomona and Claremont Men's College separated, and Pomona's athletics program operated independently.
+In 1956, the joint Pomona-Claremont athletic teams separated, and Pomona's athletics program operated independently.

-1957: Frary Dining Hall Opened to Women
+1957: Frary Dining Hall Opens to Women

 1960: Genesis mural at Frary Dining Hall

-1968: Co-educational Housing Introduced
+1968: Co-educational housing introduced

-1969: David Alexander Became President
+1969: David Alexander Becomes President

 1969: Establishment of Black and Latino Studies Programs